(last updated 30 May 2020)

 - any information available about the source of that data (see Section 1 above);

-- where your Personal Data are transferred out of the EEA, what safeguards are in place (see Section 8 below).
+- where Your Data are transferred out of the EEA, what safeguards are in place (see Section 7 below).

-You can require us to correct any mistakes in your Personal Data which we hold, free of charge.
+You can require us, free of charge, to correct any mistakes in Your Data.
 If you would like to do this, please:

 - let us have enough information to identify you (e.g. name, email address); and